fortunecookies/overview/README.md

 The amount of GoodFortune possessed by a FortuneCookie is determined by a combination of explicit and implicit attributes.

+##### Explicit Attributes
-Explicit Attributes: don't change over time, are fixed and determined by the batch.
+Don't change over time, are fixed and determined by the batch.
+* FortuneCookie ID: Overall number for the FortuneCookies game.
-* Batch Number: Implies age.
-Lower is more desirable.
+* Batch ID: Number that implies age.
+Lower is batches came first, andn are more desirable.
 The Genesis batch will be #1.
-* Cookie Number: Overall FortuneCookie
+* Batch Sequence: FortuneCookie number in the batch
 * Batch Quantity: Implies rarity.
 Batches with more FortuneCookies will have a higher batch quantity.

+##### Implicit Attributes
-Implicit Attributes: behavioral and change over time, determined by gameplay.
+Behavioral and change over time, determined by gameplay.
 * Sale Price:
-* Previous Owners:
+* Previous Owners: Quantity
+* Initial Owner Public Tweet: One time opportunity during the bake sale.
+*

 ##### The GoodFortune Multiplier !!
 XOXO
 When you buy FortuneCookies from Official Bake Sales, we offer a bonus incentive for our loyal players.
 If you're in the top 25% of GoodFortune player scores, you get a 50% GoodFortune bonus.
 Mutiply the GoodFortune of your CookieThis allows us to reward our loyal players.